 - Request for Reassessment

-Processing times for applicants that are currently working in a licensed or approved child care program is six-eight weeks.
+Processing times for applicants that are currently working in a licensed or approved child care program is six to eight weeks.

 For applicants who are applying for certification that are not working in child care, the processing time is approximately 12 weeks.
 If you find employment after submitting your application, you are required to fax a Letter of Employment to the office at 780‑427‑1258.